-Nominating and Governance Key Responsibilities: Committee Our Nominating and Governance Committee's purposes, as set forth in its charter, include: Committee Members David E. Glazek, Chair U to identify individuals qualified to become Board members, and to recommend director nominees to our Board; Donna Reisman Mark B. Segall U to oversee the evaluation of our Board and its committees, including the use of an external evaluator at least once every three years; and Maix D. Segan u to review from time to time the Corporate Governance Guidelines applicable to us and to recommend to our Board such changes as it may deem appropriate.
-Number of meetings in 2020: 7 Our Nominating and Governance Committee's responsibilities are set forth in its charter, which was most recently reviewed by the Committee and approved by our Board in January 2021.
-The current version of the charter as well as our Corporate Governance Guidelines are available on our website at www.ncm.com at the Investor Relations link.
-Independence Each of the members of our Nominating and Governance Committee was determined to be independent in accordance with Nasdaq rules and relevant federal securities laws and regulations.
-Nomination of Candidates and Other Responsibilities Our Nominating and Governance Committee identifies individuals qualified to become Board members, other than the director candidates designated by our founding members or by Standard General pursuant to the Letter Agreement, and recommends director nominees to our Board for each annual meeting of stockholders or in connection with filling a vacancy on our Board between annual meetings.
-It also reviews the qualifications and independence of the members of our Board of Directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the overall composition of our Board of Directors the terms of our Corporate Governance Guidelines.
-Our Nominating and Governance Committee recommends to our Board of Directors the terms of our Corporate Guidelines and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
-Our Nominating and Governance Committee with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our Board of Directors and its annual review of our Board of Directors and oir compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our Board of Directors and its committees.
+Each of the members of our Nominating and Governance Committee was determined to be independent in accordance with Nasdaq rules and relevant federal securities laws and regulations.

+Nomination of Candidates and Other Responsibilities

+Our Nominating and Governance Committee identifies individuals qualified to become Board members, other than the director candidates designated by our founding members or by Standard General pursuant to the Letter Agreement, and recommends director nominees to our Board for each annual meeting of stockholders or in connection with filling a vacancy on our Board between annual meetings.
+It also reviews the qualifications and independence of the members of our Board of Directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the overall composition of our Board of Directors and its committees.
+Our Nominating and Governance Committee recommends to our Board of Directors the terms of our Corporate Governance Guidelines.
+Our Nominating and Governance Committee reviews such guidelines and the provisions of our Nominating and Governance Committee charter on a regular basis to confirm that such guidelines and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
+Our Nominating and Governance Committee also monitors our Board of Directors and our compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our Board of Directors in its annual review of our Board of Directors and its committees.